Cancer Health Disparities

 CRCHD supports other training programs for individuals from backgrounds typically underrepresented in cancer research and cancer health disparities research.
 These diversity training programs include the Continuing Umbrella of Research Experiences (CURE).
 CURE funds a broad range of research training opportunities for individuals from underrepresented populations across the academic continuum, starting with high school students and continuing through early-stage investigators.
 The CURE program has successfully increased the participation of under-represented individuals in biomedical, behavioral and clinical research.
 CURE’s holistic approach is intended to help individuals envision and achieve independence in a career in cancer research.

 A companion to NCI’s National Clinical Trials Network, the NCI Community Oncology Research Program (NCORP) supports community-based clinical trials and cancer care delivery research.
 These community-based studies are helping to address cancer health disparities by increasing participation by minorities and patients from underserved populations in clinical cancer research.
 In addition, because the centers involved are often part of communities in which health care disparities are more common, NCORP cancer care delivery studies are ideally suited to test interventions designed to address cancer health disparities.
-Twelve Minority/Underserved Community Sites, at least 30 percent of whose patient populations comprise racial/ethnic minorities or rural residents, are funded within NCORP.
+Twelve Minority/Underserved Community Sites, whose patient populations are comprised of at least 30 percent racial/ethnic minorities or rural residents, are funded within NCORP.

-NCI has also joined with other leading cancer research organizations to form a disparities-focused think tank.
+NCI has also joined with the American Society of Clinical Oncology, American Cancer Society, and American Association for Cancer Research to form a disparities-focused think tank.
 Composed of scientific leaders from each organization, the think tank is developing a blueprint for prioritizing areas of focus for disparities research and fostering greater collaboration.